 All types of project in project management follow a certain approach.
 There exist various methodologies through which project management can be carried out.
 Online software such as Sinnaps, an effective Wrike Alternative, employs some of these methodologies to ensure that your project is managed as efficiently and effectively as possible.
 Here are some of the types of project management approaches.

 Critical Path Method (CPM): This method was developed in the 1950s and is based on the idea that some tasks cannot be started until others are completed.
 This highlights task interdependencies.
 The critical path method identifies the most optimised work path to follow taking these dependencies into consideration so that you can finish your project in the least time possible.

-Agile: this methodology was developed in 2001.
+Agile: This methodology was developed in 2001.
 It focuses on effective response to change, comprehensive documentation and individuals interacting over processes and tools.
-Continuous collaboration is key between both team members and other project stakeholders.
+Continuous collaboration is a key feature between both team members and other project stakeholders.

 Kanban: Kanban is a methodology based on a team’s capacity to do work.
 It originated from Toyota in the 1940s.
-It is a visual approach to project management and is useful for work that require steady output.
-Teams move through the progress of their project visually which allows for a clearer identification of any roadblocks or bottlenecks that may occur along the way.
+It is a visual approach to project management and is useful for work that requires steady output.
+Here, teams move through the progress of their project visually and thus allows for clearer identification of any roadblocks or bottlenecks that may occur along the way.